My dog eating poop. Dealing with Coprophagia naturally. This will work.

 Medically termed as coprophagia, your dog eating poop is both disgusting and stressful.
 The sad part is, he will eat his own poop as well as from other pets and animals.
 This means that if your dog has the need to consume poop even on walks, it will be problematic and embarrassing.

 Not only will it affect you as dog owners but it can expose your dog to illnesses if not stopped immediately.

 To be able to curb this behavior, you must be able to understand your dog and his behaviors.
 This means that you will have to spend time with him to track his habits.
 Domestication has enabled us to live with dogs and train them to act accordingly.
 However, dogs take after their ancestors in terms of animal instincts which may contribute to eating poop.

 If you spend enough time with your puppy, there is a chance you will catch and treat the habit before it becomes chronic.
-However, if you punish him for pooping in the yard or house, your dog might develop poop-eating behavior.
+However, , your dog might develop poop-eating behavior.

 What could actually be the reason behind my dog eating poop?

 As mentioned above, different dogs will eat poop for various reasons, some of which could be as a result of an enzyme deficiency or another behavioral vice.
 You will, however, have to examine your dog and know why he is eating poop.